mendix/docs/content/en/docs/appstore/modules/forgot-password.md

 1. Remove the following Administrator user roles, which were added above:
     * Email_Connector.EmailConnectorAdmin
     * MigrationUtility.EmailConnectorMigrationUtilAdmin
-1. Remove any module roles related to “Email module with templates”
+1. Remove any module roles related to Email Module with Templates.
 1. Check the userlib folder in your app directory and remove the Java jars related to the Email Module with Templates module (for example, javax.mail-1.6.2.jar and activation-1.1.jar).
-1. Use the [Clean Deployment Directory](/refguide/app-menu/#clean-deployment-directory) in Studio Pro
+1. Use the [Clean Deployment Directory](/refguide/app-menu/#clean-deployment-directory) in Studio Pro.
-1. Run the application and test the functionality
+1. Run the application and test the functionality'.

 ### 5.3 Migration FAQ’s

-#### 5.3.1 What Happens If the Template Names Don't Have the Right Names?
+#### 5.3.1 What Happens If the Email Templates Don't Have the Right Names?

 Associations between Email-connector.EmailTemplate and ForgotPassword.Configuration will not be migrated and you will not be able to see your existing templates.
 You will have to create the templates again.